Muscular Dystrophy UK, a company limited by guarantee and a registered charity, is governed by a Board of Trustees.

 Professor Deirdre Kelly, a graduate of Trinity College, Dublin, is Professor of Paediatric Hepatology at the University of Birmingham, Consultant Paediatric Hepatologist and Founding Director of the Liver Unit for Birmingham Women’s & Children's Hospital NHS Foundation Trust.
 She has trained in both adult and paediatric gastroenterology and hepatology.

-Professor Kelly set up the Paediatric Liver Unit at Birmingham Women’s & Children's Hospital (BWC) in 1989.
-She retired from routine clinical care in 2021.
-She set up the BWC Ethics Committee in 2000 and continues to be a member.
+Professor Kelly set up the Paediatric Liver Unit at Birmingham Women’s & Children's Hospital (BWC) in 1989 which has a track record of academic and clinical innovation.
+She retired from routine clinical care in 2021, but continues her academic research.

 She has significant NED/Board Experience as a member including GMC, 2013-2020.
+She is currently a NED at Guys and St Thomas NHS Foundation Trust and Chair of Evelina London.
 She set up a small charity to support children with liver disease and has been a Trustee on a number of national Charities, including Breast Cancer UK.
-She has been President of the European Society of Paediatric Gastroenterology, Hepatology and Nutrition (ESPGHAN) (2006-2010).
+She has been President of many professional societies including the European Society of Paediatric Gastroenterology, Hepatology and Nutrition (ESPGHAN) (2006-2010).

 Professor Kelly was made a CBE (Commander of the British Empire) by her Majesty the Queen in 2016 and received the ESPGHAN Distinguished Service award in 2016 and the EASL Recognition Award in 2019.